|

 and approximately the same in GST on behalf of the SRC.

-Click here to view an example of calculating trades tax and GST.
+Click here to view an example of calculating trades tax and VAT.

 |